Wanjirusimiyu/Glam-website/README.md

 4. Browse through the displayed makeup items and click on  an item to view the details.

 ## Contacts
-In case of any Questions or Suggestions regarding this Project,feel free to reach out to me:
+In case of any Questions or Suggestions regarding this Project, feel free to reach out to me:
 * Email: wanjirusimiyu@gmail.com
 * Github: https://github.com